codacy/codacy-rubocop/docs/description/Style_SafeNavigation.md

 `foo&.bar` can start returning `nil` as well as what the method returns.

-The default for `MaxChainLength` is `2`
+The default for `MaxChainLength` is `2`.
-We have limited the cop to not register an offense for method chains that exceed this option is set.
+We have limited the cop to not register an offense for method chains that exceed this option's value.

 # Examples